Top Septic Pumping in

 Residential Septic System Information for Bullard, Smith County, Texas (2026)

-As a Senior Environmental Health Inspector and Septic Regulatory Expert for Texas, I can provide you with precise information regarding residential septic systems in Bullard, Smith County, as of 2026.
-Understanding these details is crucial for any homeowner or prospective homeowner in the area.
+As a Senior Environmental Health Inspector and Septic Regulatory Expert for Texas, I can provide you with the specific hard data you're requesting regarding residential septic systems in Bullard, Smith County, Texas, for the year 2026.

 Specific Septic Tank Regulations in Smith County

-- Setbacks: Strict setback distances from property lines, water wells, streams, foundations, and other features are enforced to protect public health and the environment.
+- Setbacks: Specific minimum distances from property lines, water wells, streams, lakes, and other structures are strictly enforced.

 Typical Soil Drainage Characteristics in Bullard, TX